England

 The sunny side of the street in Brick Lane Market.

-If the curry doesn’t tempt you however, there are a dozen phenomenal cafés and food trucks nearby selling a variety of organic, vegetarian, and not-so-vegetarian dishes (featured that day, were double deep-fried drumsticks).
-Squeezed in between this part of the strip are secondhand book shops and vintage clothing stores, the latter of which could either make you question everything you think you know about fashion or irrefutably confirm it.
+If the curry doesn’t tempt you, there are a dozen phenomenal cafés and food trucks nearby selling a variety of organic, vegetarian, and not-so-vegetarian dishes (featured that day, double deep-fried drumsticks).
+Squeezed in between this part of the strip are secondhand book shops and vintage clothing stores.
+The latter either makes you question everything you think you know about fashion or irrefutably confirms it.

 From the wafting smells of curry to the record shops; from the luxury chocolate boutique to the stunning graffiti on the walls, Brick Lane Market was definitely a highlight of London.
-It was classic, hipster, cultural and questionable all at once.
-A treat for the senses, not to be missed.
+It was classic, hipster, cultural and questionable all at the same time and is not to be missed on your trip.

 Brick Lane Market, London, London tourism, vintage clothing, Banglatown